tremo123/Ogar-unlimited/README.md

  22. range command for bulk commands
  23. easy verify system as anti bot mesure (gameserver.ini)
  24. mousefilter as a anti bot measure
+ 25. do i really have to put highlight features here?

 (You can see all new features added [here] (https://github.com/AJS-development/Ogar-unlimited/blob/master/Newfeatures.md))